12 Best Trello Alternatives in 2026

 - Real-time collaboration

-Limitations: Not purpose-built for project management — lacks Gantt charts, resource management, time tracking, and task dependencies.
+Limitations: Not purpose-built for project management -- lacks Gantt charts, resource management, time tracking, and task dependencies.
 Better for organizing information than managing complex projects.
+No CRM, invoicing, or client portal.

 Basecamp takes a deliberately simple approach: message boards, to-do lists, and group chat per project.
 It replaces Trello's cards with structured discussions and async updates, making it ideal for remote teams that value communication over granular task tracking.